Advanced Email Workflows & Automation

 Ticket received → Initial response (within 1 hour) ↓ Investigation ↓ Resolution email (step-by-step) ↓ Day +1: Follow-up check ↓ Day +3: Satisfaction survey

-Step 1: Map the Journey
+Step 1: Map the journey

 - What triggers this workflow?